CiscoTestAutomation/pyats/docs/easypy/usages.rst

     ``--html-logs``, "enable generating HTML logs"
-    ``--image``, "specify the current test image information" ``--release``, "specify the current release string information" ``--archive-name``, "specify a different name for the generated archive file."
+    ``--image``, "specify the current test image information" ``--release``, "specify the current release string information" ``--branch``, "specify the current branch information"
+    ``--meta``, "A JSON dict of additional user information about this execution.
+Can be base64 encoded."
+    ``--archive-name``, "specify a different name for the generated archive file."
     ``--no-archive``, "flag, disables the creation of a log archive" ``--no-archive-subdir``, "flag, disables the creation of date-specific archive subdirectory."